akka/akka-edge-rs/examples/iot-service/README.md

 would be conveyed.
 That key would then be used to encrypt data.
 We simply use the key as a registration mechanism and do not accept data for devices where we have no key.

-Let's first query for a sensor's data... it will fail as we have no sensors yet:
+Let's first query for a sensor's data... it will return an empty stream as we have no sensors yet:

 ```
-curl -v "127.0.0.1:8080/api/temperature/1"
+curl -v "127.0.0.1:8080/api/temperature/events/1"
 ```

 So, let's now provision one.
 To do this, we must start up the JVM-based iot-service.
 Please